NachoKai/levanta.me/README.md

 ### Configuration

-The notification times are configured in the .env file
+The notification bot token and chat ID are configured in the .env file

 ```
 VITE_BOT_TOKEN=
 VITE_CHAT_ID=
-VITE_MIN_CONFIDENCE=
 ```

 ### Contribution